 PACS Committee members and instructors:

-- F. Stephan Mayer, professor and chair, psychology
+- F. Stephan Mayer, professor of psychology

 - Michael Fisher, professor of history